remotestorage/remotestorage.js/README.md

 ### Contributors

-To build everything after you made a change to the source, run `make all` and copy the docs to the `gh-pages` branch of https://github.com/remotestorage/remotestorage.io
+To build everything after you made a change to the source, run:

+    sudo apt-get install node-uglify naturaldocs
+    make all

+and copy the docs to the `gh-pages` branch of https://github.com/remotestorage/remotestorage.io